Most Reverend Thomas J. Olmsted,

 For 16 years, Bishop Olmsted lived in Rome, Italy, where he obtained a Master of Arts in Theology, a Doctorate in Canon Law, and worked more than nine years in the Secretariat of State of the Holy See.
 During the nine years of serving in the Holy See, he resided at the Pontifical North American College and assisted seminarians with spiritual direction.
 He speaks and writes Italian and Spanish.

 Having been reared on a family farm on the Kansas – Nebraska border, he attended a single-room grade school near Oketo, Kansas, and a small rural high school in Summerfield, Kansas.
 His first contact with Catholic schools came when he entered St. Thomas Seminary College in Denver, Colorado, from which he graduated in 1969, with a B.A. in Philosophy.
 His interest in nature and rural life continues, while his many years in Rome has fostered a devoted loyalty to the universal Church.

-For more information on the Diocese of Phoenix, click below:
+Click the logo for more information on the Diocese of Phoenix: